- 6 weeks at CICD. Training, both practical and theoretical.

 One week of this period is set aside for traveling and experiencing India.

-Third period: Call to Action
+Third period: Call to Action for our Climate

 You return to CICD with your head and heart full of what you have achieved in India and of the people you have met and befriended.
 This period is about making a conclusion on your time spent in India, passing your experiences on to the next team, and share your experiences and results far and wide - and make a call to action for others to continue in your footsteps!